Our Team

 Chris Rieth

-Chris Rieth is Authorium’s Head of Sales where he works closely with our customers to identify the common administrative challenges they face and works collaboratively to identify innovative solutions to improving their daily workflows.
+Chris Rieth is Authorium’s Head of Revenue where he works closely with our customers to identify the common administrative challenges they face and works collaboratively to identify innovative solutions to improving their daily workflows.
 Chris previously served in state government for 6 years at the State of Maryland as Director of the Governor’s Office with a portfolio spanning statewide innovation programs, performance management, and data initiatives.
 He spent the next decade continuing that service at the intersection of innovative SaaS software solutions and government innovation; from evangelizing and supporting data-driven government performance programs globally at a SaaS software startup to bringing data analytics programs to medium-sized cities with the Bloomberg Philanthropies / Johns Hopkins University Center for Government Excellence.

 Marlon Paulo